XTLS/Xray-docs-next/docs/en/config/features/fallback.md

 # Fallback

-> **Fallback is one of the most powerful features of Xray, which can effectively prevent active probing and allows you to use one port for multiple services**
+> **Fallback is one of Xray's most powerful features, effectively preventing active probing and allowing multiple services to share common ports.**

-Fallback provides Xray with high-strength anti-active probing capabilities and has a unique first-packet fallback mechanism.
+Fallback provides Xray with high-strength resistance against active probing and features a unique first-packet fallback mechanism.

-Fallback can also divide traffic of different types based on path for multi-service sharing on a single port.
+Fallback can also split different types of traffic based on `path`, allowing a single port to be shared by multiple services.

-Currently, you can use the fallback feature by configuring fallbacks when using VLESS or Trojan protocols, thus creating an unimaginable combo of services becomes REALITY.
+Currently, you can use the fallback feature by configuring `fallbacks` when using VLESS or Trojan protocols, allowing for very rich configuration combinations.

-## fallbacks configuration
+## Fallbacks Configuration

 ```json
   "fallbacks": [